Payment Options

 Private Pay

-All fees may be paid by cash, check, or credit/debit card (including HSA cards).
+Fees may be paid by cash, check, credit card, debit card, or HSA cards.

 Checks should be made out to: